-Vassar historian explains why black people have a thing for barber shops (Interview)tags: barber shops
+Vassar historian explains why black people have a thing for barber shops (Interview)Historians in the News

 In a country where institutionalized racism has been the norm for centuries, black barbershops remain an anomaly.
 Though initially blocked from serving black patrons, these businesses evolved into spaces where African Americans could freely socialize and discuss contemporary issues.
 While catering to certain hair types may have helped these businesses succeed, the real secret to their longevity is their continued social import.
 For many African Americans, getting a haircut is more than a commodity—it’s an experience that builds community and shapes political action.
 As both a proud symbol of African American entrepreneurship and a relic of an era when black labor exclusively benefitted whites, black barbershops provide a window into our nation’s complicated racial dynamics.

 Quincy Mills, a professor of history at Vassar College, started looking closely at black barbershops when assisting Melissa Harris-Perry with research for her first book, Barbershops, Bibles, BET: Everyday Talk and Black Political Thought.
 Harris-Perry was investigating the ways African Americans developed their worldviews through collective conversation, specifically looking at three sectors: black churches, entertainment, and barbershops.